 You can view the complete salary guide on TradeMe.

 We compiled the living costs for New Zealand at the beginning of 2020.
 You can find that article in our blog section but please keep in mind that the costs were correct as at February 2020.

 You’ll also find a living cost comparison of Christchurch, Wellington and Auckland in our blog section.
 We calculated the basic monthly expenses, travel costs, restaurant prices, and school fees.

 There are a couple things you can do to find a job:

 - Stand out from the crowd with a migration cover letter and a New Zealand-friendly CV

-- Sign up for job alerts on career and recruitment websites
+- Sign up for job alerts on career websites

 - Identify companies you’d like to work for and see if they have job openings